If you owe the IRS back taxes, you need to know about the IRS levy. This is the primary tool the IRS uses to collect unpaid taxes.

 Wages and other recurring payments that will be paid to the taxpayer, such as Social Security payments, are also popular targets for IRS collection actions.

-It should be noted that unemployment benefit and workmen’s compensation payments are one of the few items that are exempt from the IRS’s levy.
+It should be noted that unemployment benefits and workmen’s compensation payments are one of the few items that are exempt from the IRS’s levy.

 Unlike levies on bank and other accounts, the IRS levy on wages and recurring payments is not limited to one amount on a specific date.
 The levy continues from the date the levy notice is received by the third party to the date the levy release form is received by the third party.